 Designed with a mix of emergency and medical supplies, it’s a “bare essentials” kit with room to add a few items based on your personal needs.
 The pouch is made of coated, surplus rip-stop military parachute material and uses a roll-top, Velcro closure.
-This makes it highly water resistant, and a small reflective hook tab on the top adds a point of visibility when it’s sticking out of your jersey pocket.
+This makes it highly water-resistant, and a small reflective hook tab on the top adds a point of visibility when it’s sticking out of your jersey pocket.

-The entire thing weighs under 150g and is just barely bigger than an iPhone XS Max with case.
+The entire thing weighs under 150g and is just barely bigger than an iPhone XS Max with the case.
 Contents include: